Earl Lemley Core

-Earl Lemley Core (January 20, 1902 – December 8, 1984) was a botanist and botanical educator, researcher, and author as well as a local West Virginia historian.
+Earl Lemley Core (January 20, 1902 – December 8, 1984) was an American botanist and botanical educator, researcher, author and historian of West Virginia.
 He was founder of the Southern Appalachian Botanical Club and editor of its journal, Castanea, for thirty-five years.
 He was a teacher and professor at West Virginia University (WVU) from 1928 to 1972.
 He served for four years on the Morgantown City Council, and served as mayor of Morgantown for two years.
 The Earl L. Core Arboretum at WVU was named in his honor in 1967.

 Biography

 Youth and education

 Core was born on January 20, 1902, at Core, West Virginia, the son of Harry Michael and Clara Edna (née Lemley) Core.
 He graduated from Morgantown High School and taught in rural schools from 1920 to 1923.
 He then attended WVU, earning a Bachelor of Arts in 1926 and a Master of Arts in 1928.
 He earned his Doctor of Philosophy degree in 1936 from Columbia University.
 His dissertation was on the systematics of the sedge genus Scleria.